 A fohawk with a surgical line is perfect for thick-density hair to keep it tight around the ears and heavy on top.
 The fade is made using a straight razor, creating a polished finish.
 This faux hawk curly hair requires regular trim to keep it clean.
 A good holding spray enhances the curls, and a styling powder makes them pop even more.

 #10: Faux Hawk with Temple Fade and Beard

 The faux hawk with temple fade, and beard suits those with thick hair that want a polished finish.
 The fade is kept low and blends perfectly into the beard together with the tip of the cut.
 Dry with some volume spray to dry paste.

 #11: Wavy Faux Hawk Hairstyle

-The wavy faux hawk hairstyle suits those that have length on top and want to create volume and definition out of it.
-This cut has been faded tight around the edges and transitioned into the top to compliment the waves.
+The wavy faux hawk hairstyle suits those with length on top who want to create volume and definition.
+This cut has faded tight around the edges and transitioned into the top to compliment the waves.
 Dry with a sea salt spray on the top and finish it with styling powder to enhance the curl even more.

 #12: Low-Maintenance Undercut Faux Hawk

-Popular with early teenage boys, this faux hawk with an undercut is a combination of neat shaved sides and neck plus longer, textured hair on top.
-Stylish and easy to maintain, it’s just right for boys who are active.
+Popular with early teenage boys, this faux hawk with an undercut combines neat shaved sides and neck plus longer, textured hair on top.
+Stylish and easy to maintain, it’s just right for active boys.
 This undercut faux hawk is also perfect for thick hair as the cut removes bulk while keeping the fullness and volume of the hair.

 #13: Long Faux Hawk